alpacahq/alpaca-backtrader-api/README.md

 you can find example strategies in the [samples](https://github.com/alpacahq/alpaca-backtrader-api/tree/master/sample) folder.

-remember to add you credentials.
+remember to add your credentials.

 you can toggle between backtesting and paper trading by changing `ALPACA_PAPER`